A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

 Finally, we repeat the above test by changing the edge weights of the graph, rather than adding perimeter and area information to alter the relative probability mass associated with each forest.
-In this case the probability of seeing a particular district is proportional to the sum of the product of edge-weights in each partition as described above.
+In this case, the probability of seeing a particular district is proportional to the sum of the product of edge-weights in each partition as described above.

 In all three cases, we examine the fraction of the time we see a partition with a certain number of cut edges and compare it to the exact probability calculated from the re-weighted enumerated result.
-All tests are present in the test suite of our code repository.\footnote{The tests and cycle walk code can be found at \url{https://github.com/jonmjonm/CycleWalk.jl.git} .
-However, the CycleWalk.jl package is also a registered Julia package; and hence, can installed directly into Julia.
-See Section~\ref{sec:codeBase} in the Appendix.}
+All tests are present in the test suite of our code repository.\footnote{The tests and Cycle Walk code can be found at \url{https://github.com/jonmjonm/CycleWalk.jl.git}.
+However, the CycleWalk.jl package is also a registered Julia package; and, hence, can be installed directly into Julia.
+See Section~\ref{sec:codeBase} in the Appendix.
+Example of running Cycle Walk can be found at \url{https://quantifyinggerrymandering.pages.oit.duke.edu/codedoc/}}